mdn/content/files/en-us/webassembly/c_to_wasm/index.md

    By default, Emscripten-generated code always just calls the `main()` function, and other functions are eliminated as dead code.
 Putting `EMSCRIPTEN_KEEPALIVE` before a function name stops this from happening.
 You also need to import the `emscripten.h` library to use `EMSCRIPTEN_KEEPALIVE`.

+   > [!NOTE]
-   > **Note:** We are including the `#ifdef` blocks so that if you are trying to include this in C++ code, the example will still work.
+   > We are including the `#ifdef` blocks so that if you are trying to include this in C++ code, the example will still work.
 Due to C versus C++ name mangling rules, this would otherwise break, but here we are setting it so that it treats it as an external C function if you are using C++.

 2. Now add `html_template/shell_minimal.html` with `\{\{{ SCRIPT }}}` as content into this new directory too, just for convenience (you'd obviously put this in a central place in your real dev environment).
 3. Now let's run the compilation step again.
 From inside your latest directory (and while inside your Emscripten compiler environment terminal window), compile your C code with the following command.
 Note that we need to compile with `NO_EXIT_RUNTIME`: otherwise, when `main()` exits, the runtime would be shut down and it wouldn't be valid to call compiled code.
 This is necessary for proper C emulation: for example, to ensure that [`atexit()`](https://en.cppreference.com/w/c/program/atexit) functions are called.